 From rural communities where we own and manage timberlands to national government bodies, we're committed to stakeholder engagement.

 Political contributions reflect one dimension of our participation in the political process, and we publicly disclose our contributions.

-Partnering with Others
+Partnering With Others

-We also focus on managing cybersecurity risk through a program that includes information security training, systems testing, testing and audit of our IT controls, and alignment of our program with the National Institute of Technology Cybersecurity Framework.
+We also focus on managing cybersecurity risk through a program that includes information security training, systems testing, testing and audit of our IT controls, and alignment of our program with the National Institute of Standards and Technology Cybersecurity Framework.
 Learn more about how we manage cybersecurity risk.

 We maintain and regularly update company policies that guide our business, inform our employees and help manage our identified risks, including the following:

 To identify key focus areas for our sustainability strategy and sustainability-related reporting, we first consider the relevance and significance of the topics to our company’s environmental, social and economic impact.
 For example, where we operate, what products we make and who we hire are topics relevant to our company, while how we practice sustainable forest management, attract investors and employees, and make and sell our products affect our environmental, social and economic impacts.
 Second, we assess the relative importance of these topics to our stakeholders, including shareholders, employees, customers and community members, by gathering feedback through a wide range of forums.
 Annually, we review our assessment and ensure the identified topics are relevant, significant and aligned with our companywide enterprise risk assessment.

 those that are of high importance to our stakeholders and could have a high environmental, social or economic impact,